state-alchemists/zrb/README.md

 Zrb will make sure that the tasks are executed in order based on their upstreams.
 You will also see that `install-pip-packages` and `install-node-modules` are executed in parallel since they are independent of each other.

-# Defining a Python task
+# Define a Python task

 Defining a Python task is simple.